pitoniak32/CryoHudMinecraftMod/README.md

 ## Features
 ### Configuration
 all components can be moved around anywhere on the screen with a programmable hot key in the Minecraft controls setting (Default Y).
+All components can be toggled on or off.
 All text items can be given a slightly translucent black background, and the text color can be changed to any hex value omitting the prepended '0x'

 ![modscreenie](https://github.com/Cryoexn/CryoHudMinecraftMod/blob/master/screenies/exconfmenu.png "Hud Menu")